FarsBein/meme-generator/README.md

 ## Random Meme Generator

 Built using memeAPI and react.
 It allows users to create memes using random funny images imported from an open api called memeAPI.
+Mobile friendly.

 ### To start